cocotb/cocotb/docs/source/library_reference.rst

 .. envvar:: COCOTB_REDUCED_LOG_FMT

-    Defaults to ``1``.
+    Type: :env:`env-boolean`

+    Default: :py:data:`True`

     Logs will include simulation time, message type (``INFO``, ``WARNING``, ``ERROR``, ...), logger name, and the log message itself.
-    If the value is set to ``0``, the filename and line number where a log function was called will be added between the logger name and the log message.
+    If disabled, the filename and line number where a log function was called will be added between the logger name and the log message.
+    By default, option is enabled.

 .. envvar:: COCOTB_LOG_PREFIX

+    Type: :env:`env-string`

     Customize the log message prefix.
     The value of this variable should be in Python f-string syntax.